On a narrow, unpaved road in Kings County on the edge of the Bay of Fundy lies a small group of little cottages that are the stuff of legend.

 A trip out to see the faerie cottages is a nice way to cap off a trip to Hall’s Harbour, since it’s only a short drive away.
 I’ve been wanting to find the cottages for some time, and while visiting my family over the holiday, we piled in the car and set out on a voyage of discovery.
 I was not disappointed, we stopped for a closer look at two of the cottages, the Blue Cottage and the Spencer-Jefferson cottage.

-The Blue Cottage is still available for rent these days.
-Armed with this information, I may need to make it happen next summer.
+The Blue Cottage used to be available for rent, but I can’t find any recent offers, much to my disappointment.
 Its bright colours and sailboat chimney charmed me completely.

-I didn’t get inside, but the Concrete House Society, who owns the Blue Cottage and rents it out to society members (one week for a $350 donation, plus a $10 society membership) have posted some lovely images.
+I didn’t get inside, but the Concrete House Society, who owns the Blue Cottage and rented it out to society members when I last checked in 2013 (one week for a $350 donation, plus a $10 society membership) and have posted some lovely images.
 Note the Nova Scotia Historic Property designation on the mantle.
-(Images are from the summer rental ad placed by the society)
+(Images are from an old summer rental ad placed by the society on Kijiji).

 Next door to the Blue Cottage, you’ll find the equally-bright Spencer-Jefferson cottage.
 As far as I know, this one is privately owned, so we didn’t dare get closer to it.